Best Community Colleges in Hawaii

 - University of Hawaii at West O'ahu

-System administrators present a robust information fair for prospective transfer students during the spring semester.
-Known as UH Transfer Days, the 2018 event took place over a period of two weeks in February.
+UH System administrators put on a series of information and entertainment events for prospective transfer students during the spring semester.
+Known as UH Transfer Days, an event comes to each of the UH System community colleges at least once throughout the month of February.

 Students planning to attend UH Manoa have another transfer-centered option to consider.
 Five of the state's community colleges participate in a dual-enrollment degree pathway program called Ka'ie'ie which makes it possible to attend certain courses on your future university campus even before you've met all the requirements to graduate with an associate degree.